 2012: Dr Michael Sheng, University of Adelaide

-2009: Andy Cockburn, The University of Canterbury
+2009: Andy Cockburn, University of Canterbury

-2008: Rajkumar Buyya, The Univeristy of Melbourne
+2008: Rajkumar Buyya, University of Melbourne

 2006: Dr Seok-Hee Hong, University of Sydney

 2005: Dr David Hawking, CSIRO

 John Makepeace Bennett Award for Australasian Distinguished Doctoral Dissertation (with links to theses where available).

 2020 - James Baumeister, “Towards Consistent Measurement of Cognitive Load in Augmented Reality Research”, University of South Australia - Citation

 2019 - Thomas Sewell, “Translation Validation for Verified, Efficient and Timely Operating Systems”, UNSW - Citation